jagadish09/Mobile-Application-Development/Project4/README.md

 # Project # 4
-Description of the project: prog4.pdf
+Description of the project:

+Created an App to post ransactions and display transactions.
+For more look at prog4.pdf

 Name: Cosc 5730